raphaelfontenelle/tictactoe/README.md

 tictactoe.py --> this is the AI part were tha magic hapens.

-runner.py --> This is soma game code
+runner.py --> This is some game code

 # To Run